Why monitor visitor use?

-People travel from across the country visit the Boundary Waters Canoe Area Wilderness (BWCAW).
-Some seek a place separated from the modern world within the 1 million acres of undeveloped forest and water, where they can gain a sense of solitude and connect with nature.
+Many visitors to the Boundary Waters Canoe Area Wilderness (BWCAW) seek a place separated from the modern world within the 1 million acres of undeveloped forest and water, where they can gain a sense of solitude and connect with nature.
 With more than 150,000 annual visitors, the chance of encountering another person is likely in the more popular areas of the BWCAW and in some cases this can change the dynamics of a wilderness trip.

-In an effort to better understand the use that is occurring in the Wilderness, visitor use monitoring is conducted on an annual basis.
+In an effort to better understand the use that is occurring in the Wilderness, visitor use monitoring is conducted every year.
 This activity helps the US Forest Service to determine the opportunities for solitude or likelihood of encountering other people within the BWCAW.

-To follow the Superior National Forest's protocols for producing statistically valid information, volunteers will be assigned a travel route and date to conduct monitoring.
+Those individuals participating in this program travel a route on a specific date to conduct monitoring.
 Volunteers will spend part of the time monitoring use from a campsite and while travelling.

 - Be self-sufficient in the BWCAW.